Luc Petit: Art

 After his academic training, he began to work at No Télé (a local television station in Tournai).
 During this audiovisual involvement he met Jean Michel Jarre, Jean Rochefort and Gérard Depardieu.

 Luc Petit has collaborated with organisations in the entertainment and event industry including the festival "Juste pour Rire", Cirque du Soleil, Jean-Paul Gaultier and Disney.

 He worked for Franco Dragone for many years, working on productions including Décrocher la lune, the Disney Cinema Parade, and the opening ceremony of EuroFoot 2000 in Brussels.

 In 2012, Luc Petit and his team conceptualized the musical, inspired by the story of Peter Pan, mixing dance, singing, acrobatics, lighting effects and videos.
 This show was the biggest video mapping show for arenas.
 He toured in Europe, Dubai and Singapore.

 In 2014, he created Texas Aggies go to war, celebrating the 70th anniversary of the Battle of the Bulge.
 The show, was awarded the Trophée de l'Evénement Exceptionnel in Cannes.

-In 2015, he designed and directed Inferno, a show made for the opening ceremony of the bicentenary of the Battle of Waterloo, for which he received the "Best Creative Director" award at the EuBEA Festival in Sevilla.
+In 2015, he designed and directed Inferno, a show made for the opening ceremony of the bicentenary of the Battle of Waterloo prior to a reenactment of the battle, for which he received the "Best Creative Director" award at the EuBEA Festival in Sevilla.
 The celebration events in Waterloo, made in collaboration with Vo Communication and Verhulst&Partners, were also given the Best cultural event award, the best public event and the European best event award 2015.

 A couple of months later, he directed the biggest urban opera in the world, Décrocher la Lune, in La Louvière, Belgium.
 For this, he was awarded at the BEA Festival with a Silver Award.
 He also received at the EUBEA Festival the golden award for Best Cultural Event and Best Ceremony Event, a silver award for the Best European Event 2016 and a bronze award for Luc Petit CREATION as an event agency.
 In April 2017, he received an award for the Best show in the category "Live Event Spectacular on a Limited Budget" at the Themed Entertainment Association gala.

 He is internationally known and developing different projects for Wanda Group Entertainment in China but also with other companies.
 He has collaborated multiple times with the Belgian studio Dirty Monitor in the 3D mapping field.